10 Times Celebrity Couples Savagely Roasted Each Other on Social Media

 Ellen DeGeneres & Portia de Rossi

 In 2015, Portia de Rossi graciously allowed her wife, Ellen DeGeneres, to watch her do an intense workout by Jane Fonda.
-Little did she know, DeGeneres videotaped it and posted it on her website.
-For sweet revenge, de Rossi secretly videotaped DeGeneres jogging on a treadmill while belting Bruno Mars’s “Uptown Funk.”
+Little did she know DeGeneres videotaped it and posted it on her website.
+As revenge, De Rossi secretly videotaped DeGeneres jogging on a treadmill while belting Bruno Mars’s “Uptown Funk.”

 Gabrielle Union & Dwyane Wade

-When sports fans roasted NBA player Dwyane Wade for missing a dunk shot at a basketball game, he didn’t expecting the roasting to happen from his own wife, Gabrielle Union.
-When sports website Bleacher Report jokingly asked Wade “Who moved the rim?” his wife came prepared with the perfect clap back.
+When sports fans roasted NBA player Dwyane Wade for missing a dunk at a basketball game, he didn’t expect the roasting to come from his own wife, Gabrielle Union.
+When sports website Bleacher Report jokingly asked Wade “Who moved the rim?” his wife came prepared with the perfect clapback.
 “I did.
 Next time… Put The Seat Down,” she tweeted.

 MORE: The 15 Most Iconic Celebrity Couple Red Carpet Moments of All Time